Large Language Models Are Human-Like Internally: Analyses

-Following~\citet{Oh2023-zw}, we analyze by-token squared residual errors from regression models predicting human data (\cref{subsec:ppp}).
+We further explore more general trends on when and why earlier layers' suprisal aligns better with human reading data.
+Following~\citet{Oh2023-zw}, we analyze by-token squared residual errors from regression models predicting human data (\Cref{subsec:ppp}).
 We specifically use the largest data of DC (FPGD) and identify tokens where the use of the best internal layer, rather than the last layer, notably reduces errors.\footnote{\citet{Oh2023-zw} reported a misalignment between MSEs (residual errors) and log-likelihood scores due to the Euclidean norm penalty adopted in the \texttt{lme4} package.
-This did not arise in our analysis with \texttt{statsmodels}.} To address this question, we fit a linear regression model to predic the decreases in squared residual errors observed in each data point $w_t$ with an LM $\theta$, with by-token linguistic properties as features:
+This did not arise in our analysis with \texttt{statsmodels}.} To address this question, we fit a linear regression model to explain the decreases in squared residual errors observed in each data point $w_t$ with an LM $\theta$, with the following by-token linguistic properties as features: \{$\mathrm{model}(\theta)$, $\mathrm{length}(w_t)$, $\mathrm{freq}(w_t)$, $\mathrm{position}(w_t)$, $\mathrm{POS}(w_t)$\}.

 Results show that decreases in modeling error are associated with less frequent, longer words (see Table~\ref{tab:error_regression} in Appendix for full regression results).
 This aligns with prior observations~\cite{Oh2024-cc} that LLMs tend to predict infrequent tokens with overly confident surprisals, and surprisal from internal layers mitigates this issue.